Rush providers treat symptoms caused by neurofibromatosis type 2 (NF2) tumors and, when possible, help you prevent complications from NF2.

 - Vision problems

-- Surgery to remove vestibular schwannomas or other tumors that might arise.
-The timing and type of surgery used for NF2 varies widely according to each patient’s symptoms and how quickly they are progressing.
+- The timing and type of surgery used for NF2 varies depending on your symptoms and how quickly they progress.

-Depending on your symptoms and/or complications, you may receive care from other specialists at Rush.
+- Coordinated care: Depending on your symptoms and/or complications of NF2, you may need care from other specialists at Rush.
 Your doctors will work together to coordinate every aspect of your care so you have a seamless experience.

-- Rush's neurology and neurosurgery programs are consistently ranked among the best in the nation by U.S. News & World Report.
+- Nationally recognized expertise: Neurology and neurosurgery and ear, nose and throat services at Rush University Medical Center are consistently ranked among the best in the nation by U.S. News & World Report.